Axel Fischer

 Axel Eduard Fischer (born 5 May 1966) is a German politician.
-He is a member of the CDU and has been a member of the German parliament from 1998 to October 2021, representing Karlsruhe-Land since 2002.
+He is a member of the CDU and was a member of the Bundestag from 1998 to October 2021, representing Karlsruhe-Land since 2002.
+In early 2026 he was found guilty by a court in Munich of having accepted payments in order to campaign for the Azerbaijani government during his involvement with the Parliamentary Assembly of the Council of Europe.

 Early life and education

 From 1989 until 1995, Fischer studied mechanical engineering at the University of Karlsruhe.

 Political career

 In parliament, Fischer first served on the Committee on Education, Research and Technology Assessment from 1998 until 2009.
 From the 2009 elections, he was a member of the Budget Committee and the Audit Committee.
 In this capacity, he served as rapporteur on the annual budget of the Federal Ministry of Labour and Social Affairs (BMAS) and the Federal Employment Agency (BA).
 He was also a member of the German Parliament's Berlin-Taipei Parliamentary Circle of Friends.

 In addition to his committee assignments, Fischer was member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE) from 2010 until 2018.
-In 2009 he succeeded Edward O'Hara as chairman of the Committee on Technology and Aerospace.
+In 2009, he succeeded Edward O'Hara as chairman of the Committee on Technology and Aerospace.
 He also served as rapporteur on Armenia from 2011 until 2014 (alongside John Prescott and later Alan Meale) and on Ukraine in 2017.
 From 2014 until 2018, he was one of the Assembly's vice-presidents.

 Following the 2017 German federal election, the CDU/CSU parliamentary group decided against including Fischer in its list of nominees for Germany's new 18 person-strong delegation to PACE; the decision has been linked in media reports to his alleged role in limiting PACE's efforts to hold the Azerbaijan government under Ilham Aliyev accountable for human rights abuses as well as possible corruption.

 In early 2020, Fischer co-founded an informal cross-party group of MPs from the CDU, CSU and FDP parties who opposed a potential coalition government between CDU/CSU and the Green Party.

 By March 2021, the CDU/CSU parliamentary group's leadership announced that Fischer would be replaced as chair of the Audit Committee.
 He was succeeded by Carsten Körber.

 In October 2021, Fischer no longer ran as a candidate for Bundestag for the 2021 German federal election.